 But you don’t have to be part of the problem.
-There are a lot of earth-friendly alternatives to your favorite waste-creating household items, and the good news?
+There are a lot of eco-friendly alternatives to your favorite waste-creating household items, and the good news?
 They won’t break the bank.
-Here are our five favorite environmentally friendly swaps:
+Here are our five favorite environmentally friendly products.

-These are a huge waste offender, because an unnecessary amount of toothbrush manufacturers have an unnecessary amount of toothbrush styles that feature unnecessary features made of materials (eg. hard plastic, soft plastic grips, etc.) that are not recyclable.
-The makers of these products will insist these features are added in the name of good oral hygiene, but there is little to no proof of that.
-In fact, the only features that most dentists and the American Dental Association recommend are soft bristles and a small head, so that you can hit harder to reach areas.
+These are huge waste offenders because an unnecessary amount of toothbrush manufacturers have an unnecessary amount of styles that have unnecessary features made of materials that are not recyclable (e.g. hard plastic handles, soft plastic grips, etc.).
+The makers of these products will insist that these features are added in the name of good oral hygiene, but there is little to no proof of that.
+In fact, the only features that most dentists and the American Dental Association recommend are soft bristles and a small head so that you can hit harder-to-reach areas.

-Want to stop polluting in the sake of clean teeth?
-You can actually get biodegradable brushes for less, and these offer both of these necessary features and don’t cost much at all.
+Want to stop polluting for the sake of clean teeth?
+You can actually get biodegradable, environmentally friendly toothbrushes that offer both of these necessary features and don’t cost much at all.
 In fact, they are often cheaper than their wasteful counterparts.
 Do a quick web search for “bamboo toothbrushes” and you’ll see what we mean.

-For example, These Dr. Perfect Bamboo Toothbrush Soft Natural Bristles on Amazon at $13 for a pack of 12.
-These have natural bristles, which means they are completely biodegradable.
-Some offer a bamboo handle but still use plastic bristles.
+For example, Nuva Dent Eco-Friendly Reusable Bamboo Toothbrushes are on Amazon at $8 for a pack of 10.
+These have natural, charcoal bristles, which means they are completely biodegradable.
+Some bamboo toothbrushes offer a bamboo handle but still use plastic bristles.
 Don’t buy those.
-Get the ones that are all natural, through and through.
+Get the ones that are all-natural, through and through.

 However, there are plenty of earth-friendly cleaning products on the market at prices comparable to traditional brands.
-For example, this three-pack of Meyer dish soap is $9.93 on Amazon and will ship free as an add on item to a $25 order.
+For example, this three-pack of Meyer dish soap is $9.34 on Amazon when you apply the offered coupon.
 That’s comparable to regular liquid.
-That brand also makes a ton of other home cleaning products that have been pretty popular with consumers.
-It can be expensive in-store, but buying it in bulk online will help you save on paying too much.
+The Meyer brand also makes a ton of other home cleaning products that have been pretty popular with consumers as well as many of us at Brad’s Deals.
+It can be expensive in the store, but buying it in bulk online will help you save money.

-It’s estimated that there are 78 million pet dogs in the United States, which means that close to 25 percent of Americans own a dog.
+It’s estimated that there are 78 million pet dogs in the United States, which means that nearly 25% of Americans own a dog.
 But dogs don’t use toilets, so that’s a lot of you-know-what to pickup.
-Of course, little plastic baggies make curbing your dog an easy and non-vomit inducing task.
+Of course, little plastic baggies make curbing your dog an easy and non-vomit-inducing task.
 But that’s a lot of plastic bags going into the waste stream!
 Think about it: Even if we assume that half of all dog owners leave their pup’s poop to fester on the street (which can attract rats and spread disease!), if the average dog does its business twice a day, that’s over 28 billion bags a year.

 But biodegradable bags exist, and they’re not even that expensive.
 In fact, most of the bags sold for this purpose make it a point to be earth-friendly!
-For example, you can get these highly rated Pets N Bags Dog Waste Bags for as little as $6.99 on Amazon.
+For example, you can get these highly rated Earth Rated Dog Poop Bags for as little as $11.49 on Amazon.

 Batteries are full of some pretty toxic materials, and I hope you already know it’s a bad idea to just throw them in the trash.
 In the long run, it’s actually more cost effective to use alternatives to your run-of-the-mill batteries.

-The second and sometimes smarter option is to use solar powered devices whenever you can.
-This won’t work for everything, but it’s an excellent option for low powered devices.
-For example, I use this Logitech Solar Wireless Keyboard in my office and it has worked flawlessly for a few years now, needing very little light to operate properly.
-Sometimes you might spend a few dollars more for solar device, but not having to change batteries makes it worthwhile in the end.
+The second and sometimes smarter option is to use solar-powered devices whenever you can.
+This won’t work for everything, but it’s an excellent option for low-powered devices.
+For example, I use a Logitech solar wireless keyboard in my office, and it has worked flawlessly for a few years now, needing very little light to operate properly.
+Sometimes you might spend a few dollars more for solar-powered devices, but not having to change batteries makes it worthwhile in the end.

-Don’t worry, We’re not asking you to give up your toilet paper (though a bidet will cut down on your usage and is a lot more hygienic!).
-We’re just asking you to think about the amount of paper products you use around the house.
+Here we’ll ask you to think about the number of paper products you use around the house.
 Of course, paper comes from trees, and trees are a renewable resource, but even the lumber industry has some pretty negative environmental costs.
 It’s always a good idea to reduce consumption if possible.

-For many families, napkins are the biggest culprit for at-home paper waste, and these can easily be replaced by inexpensive cotton ones without causing too much upset to your daily routine.
+For many families, napkins are the biggest culprit for at-home paper waste, and these can easily be replaced by inexpensive and eco-friendly cloth napkins without causing too much upset to your daily routine.
 The key here is to be smart about how you use them.
-Having to use and wash napkins can be inconvenient, so the trick is to buy enough so that you don’t feel like you are always running out, and then sneak them into your regular laundry cycle so you aren’t having to do extra loads.
+Having to use and wash napkins can be inconvenient, so the trick is to buy enough so that you don’t feel like you are always running out, and then you can sneak them into your regular laundry cycle so you aren’t having to do extra loads.